 An air-source heat pump takes heat from the air and boosts it to a higher temperature.
 There are two main types of air-source heat pumps; air-to-water and air-to-air.

 Air-to-water heat pumps take heat from the outside air and feed it into your wet central heating system (similar to existing gas central heating).
 As the heat produced is cooler than that from a conventional furnace or boiler, you may need to install larger radiators or underfloor heating in your home to make the most of it.
 Air-to-water heat pumps may be best suited to new-build properties or those that are energy efficient.

 Air-to-air heat pumps take heat from the outside air and feed it into your home through fans.
 This type of system can be used for heating but can’t produce hot water.

-A ground-source heat pump system harnesses natural heat from underground by pumping water through it in pipes.
-The heat pump then increases the temperature and the heat is used to provide home heating or hot water.
+A ground-source heat pump system harnesses natural heat from underground by pumping liquid through it in pipes.
+The heat pump then increases the temperature and the heat is used to provide heating or hot water.

-The pump performs the same role as a boiler in a central heating system.
-But it uses ambient heat from the ground, rather than burning fuel to generate heat.
+It performs the same role as a furnace or boiler in a central heating system but uses ambient heat from the ground rather than burning fuel to generate heat.

 Ground-source heat pump systems are made up of a ground loop (a network of water pipes buried underground; the larger your home and heating needs, the larger the loop) and a heat pump at ground level.